oronymzy/tips/docs/glossry.md

 [^iforelseorelseiforclausedef-note2]: This definition is based on [an answer on Software Engineering Stack Exchange by Robert Harvey](https://softwareengineering.stackexchange.com/questions/234331/in-an-if-statement-what-are-an-if-clause-and-a-then-clause/234337#234337).
 [^ifconstructdef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Conditional_(computer_programming)#If%E2%80%93then(%E2%80%93else)).
 [^ifconstructdef-note2]: This definition is based on [Wikipedia's definition]https://en.wikipedia.org/wiki/Conditional_(computer_programming)#Else_if)
+[^incrementdef-note1]: This definition is based on [Wiktionary's definition of “increment”](https://en.wiktionary.org/wiki/increment#Verb) and [Wiktionary's definition of “decrement”](https://en.wiktionary.org/wiki/decrement#Verb).
 [^incrementoperatordef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Increment_and_decrement_operators).
 [^incrementoperatordef-note2]: Based on information from page 231 of “Starting Out with C++: From Control through Objects - Edition: 8th”, ISBN 978-0-13-4037325.
 [^iterationdef-note1]: This definition is based on [Wiktionary's definition](https://en.wiktionary.org/wiki/iteration).